dev2peak/simple-multi-container-app/README.md

 # Multi-container Application

+This a sample application, using Fibonacci number generation, as a functionality.

+The Developer version of the same, uses the docker-compose.yml and runs locally on Docker Desktop, while the production version is planned to use AWS Elastic Beanstalk for it's deployment and exection.

 ## Client

 A simple React application, serving the UI and handling user interactions, and communicating with the Server.